radumarias/rencfs/CONTRIBUTING.md

    repo that you'll be working on.
 You can see [good for first issues](https://github.com/radumarias/rencfs/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that you can pick from
-5. **Assign the issues you are working on to you and move them to the corresponding status column as you progress on them.
-If the task is not an issue yet, convert it to an issue first**
+5. **Assign the issues you are working on to you and move them to the corresponding status column as you are progressing on them.
+If the task is not an issue yet, convert it to issue first**
 6. Make the changes in your branch
 7. Add docs as they apply
 8. Add tests, benchmarks, and examples for your changes, if applicable